9/12/2024

 1/23/2024

-lying on the rear window back ledge
+Lying on the rear window back ledge

 Lying there against the rear window on the back ledge of the car, objects moved from large to small to infinity and were constantly replenished as breeze whipped around from the downed windows while the car sped along at 60 mph.
 To an eight-year-old kid back in the 50s, it was almost a universally accepted thing to do.
 It was not illegal, and it was done often.
 Of course there were no seat belts or any constraints and a padded dash was sometimes added as a safety measure for the ones in the front seats.